 A utility knife is a utility knife, right?
-Just grab the cheapest pack you can find at your local hardware store, use it for a week, throw it away, and repeat the process.
+Just grab the cheapest one you can find at your local hardware store, use it for a week, throw it away, and repeat the process.
 So why should I spend more on the OLFA X-Series Utility Knife (XH-AL)?
 Is it worth handing over the extra coin?

 After a phone call with the folks at OLFA, I took them up on their offer to try it.
 It’s been a couple of months now and here’s what I think.